Per Røntved

-Per Christian Røntved (born 27 January 1949) is a Danish former professional footballer who played for German club Werder Bremen from 1972 to 1979.
+Per Christian Røntved (27 January 1949 – 16 May 2023) was a Danish professional footballer who played for German club Werder Bremen from 1972 to 1979.
 He also played for Danish clubs Brønshøj BK, Randers Freja, and Hvidovre IF.
 He was named 1972 Danish Player of the Year, and was the first to earn 75 caps for the Denmark national team, doing so from 1970 to 1982.

 Club career

 Born at Frederiksberg in Copenhagen, Røntved started his club career at local club Brønshøj Boldklub.
 He made his senior debut as a left winger at the age of 18, and played alongside his footballing idol Erik Nielsen at Brønshøj.
 He was eventually moved back to the defender position to cover for injuries in the Brønshøj team.
 He helped the club win promotion for the top-flight Danish 1st Division in 1969.
-Having participated in the 1972 Summer Olympics, Røntved moved abroad to play professionally for SV Werder Bremen in the Bundesliga.
+Having participated in the 1972 Summer Olympics, Røntved moved abroad to play professionally for Werder Bremen in the Bundesliga.

 At Werder Bremen, he played alongside fellow Danish international John Danielsen, under German manager Sepp Piontek.
 Røntved played seven seasons at Werder Bremen, first as a midfielder, but he eventually settled as a libero.
 He was known for his good humour in the dressing room, and was chosen as Werder Bremen team captain for a number of games.
 As Werder was not a rich club, the notion that they could always "Sell Røntved" (Verkauf Röntved) if they needed money was popularized.
 According to new Werder manager Otto Rehhagel, Røntved was the next best libero in the World, second only to Franz Beckenbauer.
 He was expected to replace Beckenbauer at Bayern Munich in 1977, but Røntved chose to stay with Werder.
 He played 194 games and scored 40 goals for Werder in the Bundesliga until June 1979.

 Røntved moved back to Denmark in 1979, to play for Randers Freja in the second-tier Danish 2nd Division.
 He played three-and-a-half years with the club, which was relegated to the 3rd Division in his last year with the team.
 He played his last active year in Denmark with 1st Division club Hvidovre IF in 1983.